deliveroo/deliveroo.engineering/_posts/2018-03-08-on-em-role-at-deliveroo.md

 Your first thought might be ‘isn’t that what recruiters do?’.
 It is, but it is EMs responsibility to be actively involved in sourcing - exploring LinkedIn profiles, searching good candidates by asking people around for recommendations, go to relevant events/meetups when appropriate, and anything that could help finding good people.
 It’s like a treasure hunt.
 It is also very, very hard work.

- While folks at the big 5s might have an easy job with attracting many candidates, as everyone knows them, here at Deliveroo we’re still working on spreading the word out there.
-It might also feel frustrating at times, after spending few hours a day finding good profiles, crafting messages for them, be waiting for a reply back.
+ While folks at the biggest tech companies might have an easy job with attracting many candidates, as everyone knows them, here at Deliveroo we’re still working on spreading the word out there.
+It might also feel frustrating at times, after spending few hours a day finding good profiles, crafting messages for them, to be waiting for a reply back.
 Some of the very few people that will get back might not be interested.
 And then we go again.

 Once there are people in the pipeline, EMs are occasionally asked to talk to potential candidates over the phone, in order to get them excited about us and also answer questions candidates might have (often really tricky ones).